gyandevgupta/MA106-Tutorial/README.md

 # MA106-Tutorial
-This is a collection of tutorial related questions and solutions written by me and my friends who were TA for MA106 2020-21
+This is a collection of tutorial related questions and solutions for MA106 2020-21